lcthomas/engl6701s24/course-calendar.md

 - Katie Rawson and Trevor Muñoz, “Against Cleaning,” from *Debates in the Digital Humanities 2019* (2019), <https://dhdebates.gc.cuny.edu/read/untitled-f2acf72c-a469-49d8-be35-67f9ac1e3a60/section/07154de9-4903-428e-9c61-7a92a6f22e51#ch23>
 - David C. Zentgraf, “What Every Programmer Absolutely, Positively Needs To Know About Encodings And Character Sets To Work With Text” (2015), <https://kunststube.net/encoding/>
 - [Lab 3: Exploratory Data Analysis with Voyant](https://lindsaythomas.net/engl6701s24/labs/lab-3.html){:target="_blank"}
+    - **Please read through the "Why Voyant?" section of this lab and complete steps one, one and a half, and two prior to class this week.**

 ## Week 5: Data Curation, Context, and Re-use
 ### Wednesday, February 21